 Because the sample is taken from the Postcode Address File (PAF), strictly it is a sample of 'delivery points' (i.e. letter boxes), not a sample of named individuals or households living at these addresses.
-There is no readily available list that covers all individuals living in Scotland (the electoral register was used in the past, but many people are not registered with this now).
-This is why we use the PAF as our sample.

 It is important to remember that there may be no household or, conversely, two or more households at any selected address.
 You will be able to deal with all such circumstances by following the instructions on the Address Record Form (ARF) - more details on this are given below at Section 8.